A Lyapunov stability proof and a port-Hamiltonian physics-informed neural network for chaotic synchronization in memristive neurons: Introduction

 Synchronization has been widely analyzed in neural models of varying complexity~\cite{tang2014synchronization,boccaletti2002synchronization,arenas2008synchronization}.
 Interactions between excitatory and inhibitory populations regulate both phase and anti-phase locking~\cite{protachevicz2021emergence}, while coupling strength and connection probability influence the onset of spike or bursting synchronization~\cite{borges2017synchronised}.
-Historically, these phenomena have been studied using classical dynamical-systems theory, providing analytical and numerical tools to characterize coherent activity.
-Within this framework, the present work investigates CS between two electromagnetically and memristively coupled Hindmarsh--Rose (HR) neurons.
-We provide a Lyapunov-based proof of asymptotic stability, corroborated by numerical simulations, and introduce a physics-informed machine-learning framework that learns the associated energy landscape directly from data.
+Historically, these phenomena have been studied using classical dynamical systems theory, providing analytical and numerical tools to characterize coherent activity.
+Within this framework, the present work investigates complete synchronization between two electromagnetically and memristively coupled Hindmarsh--Rose (HR) neurons.
+We provide a Lyapunov-based proof of asymptotic and \marius{practical} stability, corroborated by numerical simulations, and introduce a physics-informed machine-learning framework that learns the associated \marius{Hamiltonian} landscape directly from data, \marius{while respecting the conservative/dissipative structure of the synchronization Hamiltonian.}

 In recent years, the physics-informed neural network (PINN) framework has become a powerful approach for solving forward and inverse problems governed by differential equations~\cite{Raissi2019,Wang2022CausalityPINN,Cuomo2022PINNReview}.
 The key idea is to embed governing physical laws—typically expressed as ordinary or partial differential equations—directly into the learning objective.
 By penalizing equation residuals during training, the model enforces physical consistency and improves generalization beyond observed data~\cite{Cuomo2022PINNReview}.
 For example,~\cite{Wang2022CausalityPINN} demonstrated that causality-aware loss functions enable stable learning of chaotic and turbulent systems such as the Lorenz attractor and the Navier–Stokes equations.
+Along related lines, Savaliya and Yamakou~\cite{savaliya2026self} used a noise-augmented PINN surrogate to model and predict self-induced stochastic resonance in the stochastic FitzHugh--Nagumo neuron by embedding the governing SDE residuals together with Kramers escape-time (barrier-matching) constraints directly into the training loss.